pypm/home/docs/studies/prov20200518/index.md

 data prior to the onset of changes due to relaxation.

 All provinces except PEI (which has very few cases) are fit to the reference model 2.1.
-This allows for reporting anomalies to be included: needed for both BC and Quebec.
+Reporting anomalies are included for BC and Quebec.

 The following shows graphs followed by tables...